APS works to improve special education

 ALBUQUERQUE, N.M.
-(KRQE) – Albuquerque Pulic Schools plans to take advice from a recent education audit aimed at improving special education.
+(KRQE) – Albuquerque Public Schools plans to take advice from a recent education audit aimed at improving special education.

 The “Council of Great City Schools Audit” suggest revising the district’s structure to include all students instead of segregating them by ability.
 It also suggests giving students with behavioral problems more one-on-one instruction time and expanding options to integrate students in regular ed classes.